How To Make Mailing Labels From A Spreadsheet Using Open/Libre Office

 On Windows or Mac, download Libre Office 4.x

-On Ubuntu 12.04 you have to use a special repository to
+Recent Linux distributions come with Libre Office 4.x.
+On an older Ubuntu 12.04 you can use a special repository like this:

 sudo apt-get update